n7wilson/galaxy-tooldev-docs/docs/06_Submitting.md

 Once you are on the submit page select the workflow that you would like to submit and click 'Start Submission'.
 This will bring you to the submission form for SMC-Het:

-${image/fileName=Galaxy_submission_form.png}
+${image?fileName=Galaxy_submission_form.png}

 At the top of this form you will need to fill out three fields with information from your Synapse account:
 * Your Synapse email (found in your profile page on Synapse under Settings)
 * Your Synapse API Key (found in your profile page on Synapse under Setting by clicking 'Show API Key')
-* The Synapse Project ID for the SMC-Het Challenge (found in the top-left corner of this page under Synapse ID)
+* The Synapse Project ID for your submission project created above (found in the top-left corner of your submission projects Synapse page under Synapse ID)

 You will then need to fill out a short survey on the details of your algorithm.
 This information will be used to aid in post-challenge analysis and will be incredibly useful for future projects that use the results of the Challenge.